Rowanoak Horses

 The sarcoid on his back has considerably decreased in size, (depth as well as width) Almost daily some peels off or drops away.

 The sarcoid inside his back left leg, (similar to a large marble in size) split in two and then half fell off.
+A few days later the other half fell off and there is virtually no sign of it now.

 The sarcoid inside his right back leg started off flatish and then split into two and are now 2 very small pea shape in size.